 The alternative investment industry continues to play an increasingly critical role in the global economy by supporting global capital markets, promoting innovation, improving how companies are governed and run, assisting investors in managing risk and offering investors the potential for reliable performance returns over time.

 While the industry’s importance and assets under management continue to grow, it also has been subject to a changing regulatory landscape, significant tax reform resulting in enhanced economic substance requirements, increasing fee pressures and evolving investor preferences.
 Regulators globally have sought to improve the internal infrastructure and governance of alternative investment managers, strengthen investor protections and increase transparency.
-As the industry looks to adapt and continues to expand, we are pleased to introduce the Legal 500: Alternative Investment Funds Comparative Guide.
+As the industry looks to adapt and continues to expand, we are pleased to present this year’s annual Legal 500: Alternative Investment Funds Comparative Guide.